 Registered Apprenticeship is a proven solution for recruiting, training, and retaining world-class talent.
-Supported by recent U.S. Department of Labor (DOL) partnerships and investments, the number of female apprentices has more than tripled from Fiscal Years 2014 to 2022.
-In 2022, women comprised about half of the national labor force and although there were over 80,000 active female apprentices in 2022, women's enrollment in Registered Apprenticeship has not matched its share of the working population which highlights a huge opportunity for expansion.
-The occupations that have recently seen the largest increases in female apprentices were nurse assistant, childcare development specialist, truck driver, pharmacy specialist, and electrician.
-There is evidence that women participate and succeed in Registered Apprenticeship programs at higher rates when provided supportive services such as career-readiness coaching, childcare, and transportation and the U.S. Department of Labor's Office of Apprenticeship offers those resources.
+Supported by recent U.S. Department of Labor (DOL) partnerships and investments, the number of female apprentices has more than tripled from 28,456 active female apprentices in FY 2014.
+In FY 2023, there were slightly over 92,500 active female apprentices.
+While this number constitutes a healthy increase of 15 percent compared to 2022, women consist of just under 15 percent of the overall active Registered Apprenticeship System, which suggests sizable growth potential remains for women.
+The occupations that had the highest number of active female apprentices in 2023 were Registered Nurse Resident,

+Nurse Assistant Certified (CB), Electrician, Nurse Assistant, Childcare Development Specialist, and Carpenter.
+There is evidence that women participate and succeed in Registered Apprenticeship programs at higher rates when provided supportive services such as career-readiness coaching, childcare, and transportation and the U.S. Department of Labor's Office of Apprenticeship (OA)

+ROLE OF THE DOL'S OFFICE OF APPRENTICESHIP AND WOMEN'S BUREAU

 The Office of Apprenticeship develops policies to support the recruitment and retention of women and increase the number of women in Registered Apprenticeship.

 Staff work with employers who wish to hire more women to develop programs and connect them with community-based intermediaries, technical assistance, and investment opportunities to meet their goals.
 Visit www.apprenticeship.gov for more information about current investment opportunities.